 You can get your fax number at no extra cost if you sign up for a free trial account with a fax service.
 Most major services offer you the chance of opening a fully-featured test account that is active for 30 days.
 These accounts work exactly the same as “paid” accounts, which means that you will have the option of choosing your own virtual number at the moment of signing up.
 This alternative is not only great to get a number, but also to test out which service ends up being more helpful for you or your business.

 Recommended Google Fax Services

-These are the services that in our opinion do a better job at letting you fax from Google apps.
-They integrate perfectly with Gmail and are reliable for occasional and power users, what’s better, they let you try them for free before you actually start paying for a plan!
+These are the services that in our opinion do a better job at letting you fax from Gmail.
+They integrate perfectly with your email account and are reliable for occasional and power users, what’s better, they let you try them for free before you actually start paying for a plan!

 - RingCentral Fax.
 They do a perfect job integrating fax features in Gmail, with local and toll-free numbers available in USA, Canada, and most recently UK.
 This fax service is packed with lots of useful features.

 - eFax is one of the top rated fax services in the World.
 As a matter of fact, this company has presence (and numbers) available in more than 40 countries, making it the biggest fax company right now.
 You can create your account very quickly and pick between local and toll-free numbers available in your area.